SoMa-Project/ec_grasp_planner/README.md

 ```
 or
 ```
-# to call the planner service and execute the grasp with the GUI, run: (in GUI: F1 - F2 - F3 - F4 - 0)
+# to call the planner service and execute the grasp with the GUI, run:
 roslaunch planner_gui gui.launch
+# in GUI select "Grasp Type": Any, type: F1 - F2 - F3 - F4 - 0
 ```

 ### Planning Based on PCD Input  <a name="example1"></a>